zhuzemin/video_background/README.md

 2: copy the Url show in HFS,
 3: Paste it to this userscript setting: "Set root url",
 4: refresh page.
-5: if the background video makes text unrecognizable, there have a Button on top, will give all Text BG-color.
+5: if the background video makes text unrecognizable, there have a Button on bottom, will give all Text BG-color.